atanisoft/ESP32CommandStation/config-wifi.md

 layout: default
 ---

-### Configuring the WiFi module
-Open include/Config_WiFi.h and set the values for the following parameters as required:
+# WiFi Module
+The WiFi module is one of the core modules of the ESP32 Command Station.
+It allows the command station to be accessible via a WiFi network.

+## Configuration

 | PARAM | Description |
 | ----- | ----------- |